 The Regulations impose a civil fine of \$500 per day and a criminal fine of up to \$10,000 and jail for up to two years for any person who, directly or indirectly, willfully (a) fails to file a Report, (b) fails to update a Report when required, or (c) provides incomplete or false information for a Report or Individual Application.
-The Regulations state that no penalties will be imposed if an error on a Report or Individual Application, which implies that errors corrected after such ninety-day period may be subject to penalties.
+The Regulations state that no penalties will be imposed if an error on a Report or Individual Application is corrected within ninety (90) days of filing the Report or Individual Application, which implies that errors corrected after such ninety-day period may be subject to penalties.
 However, we believe that no penalty will be imposed if an error is corrected within thirty (30) days of discovery, even beyond the ninety-day period.